 - Maryland Pesticide Reporting and Information Workgroup (SB675): A key environmental priority, this law created a State workgroup to study and make recommendations regarding the establishment of a pesticide use database for Maryland.
 It notably led to legislation (SB700) which created and funded the Pesticide Reporting Program in Maryland.

 - Nitrogen Oxide Emissions Regulations: In my work as Senate Chair of AELR, I play an active role in reviewing regulations concerning agriculture, the environment and public health.
-In 2015, I was especially outspoken when I challenged new nitrogen oxide emissions regulations that were the subject of litigation by Sierra Club, because those regulations weakened previous regulations.
+In 2015, I was especially outspoken when I challenged new nitrogen oxide emissions regulations that were the subject of litigation by the Sierra Club.

 JOBS AND ECONOMIC DEVELOPMENT

-- Veterans Employment (SB245): Maryland’s 422,000 veterans and their families have sacrificed greatly for the safety and security of our great nation.
-It is our duty to help them acclimate back into civilian and family life by creating greater opportunities in the workforce.
-That’s why I’m proud to have passed Senate Bill 245 – Labor and Employment – Hiring and Promotion Preferences – Veterans and Spouses.
-This bill enables private employers to implement a hiring preference for honorably discharged Veterans and their spouses, consistent with the Equal Employment Opportunities Commission.
-Thanks go to the Maryland Council of Chapters of Military Officers Association of America (MOAA), and the American Legion Department of Maryland.
+- Veterans Employment (SB245/SB152): Maryland’s 422,000 veterans and their families have sacrificed greatly for the safety and security of our great nation.
+Senate Bill 245 and Senate Bill 152 enable private employers to implement a hiring preference for honorably discharged Veterans and their spouses, consistent with the Equal Employment Opportunities Commission.

 - Attendance Policy for Pregnant and Parenting Students (SB232): Young women who are pregnant or parenting are often hindered in their potential to learn as many schools in Maryland do not provide proper resources or support when these students need excused absences for medical appointments or to care for their children.
-When excused absences from school are not meaningfully established, and students’ rights to a full high school education are not clearly communicated by staff, these students may perceive being unwelcomed, thereby forcing them to drop out, which triggers a truancy investigation.
-That’s why I partnered with NARAL Pro-Choice Maryland in 2017 to pass Senate Bill 232 – Education – Pregnant and Parenting Students – Attendance Policy, which creates an attendance policy in schools for pregnant and parenting students for their medical and legal appointments.
-Many thanks to the Maryland Catholic Conference, Women’s Law Center of Maryland, Advocates for Children and Youth, American Academy of Pediatrics, and the American Congress of Obstetricians and Gynecologists for their support.
+Senate Bill 232, a priority of NARAL, creates an attendance policy in schools for pregnant and parenting students to meet their medical and legal appointments.

-- Healthcare Decisions (SB 442): Advance directives help people indicate the kind of care they want during a medical crisis or at the end of life, yet only 30 percent of Marylanders have advance directives.
-Advance directives are free, legal documents, and can help avoid unwanted and unnecessary health care expenses by honoring patients’ medical choices and decisions.
-In 2016, I introduced and passed Senate Bill 442 – General Provisions – Commemorative Days – National Healthcare Decisions Day to establish April 16th as “National Healthcare Decisions Day” in Maryland.
-This designated day is meant to raise public awareness around advance directives, and the need for more Marylanders to plan ahead for healthcare decisions related to end-of-life care.
-I’m thankful for the support of the State Advisory Council on Quality Care at the End of Life for their advocacy on this legislation.
+- Healthcare Decisions Day (SB 442): In 2016, I introduced and passed Senate Bill 442 to establish April 16th as “National Healthcare Decisions Day” in Maryland.
+This designated day is meant to raise public awareness for the need for more Marylanders to plan ahead for healthcare decisions related to end-of-life care.

 - The Healthy Retail Employees Act (HB1099): Otherwise known as the “shift breaks bill,” this landmark legislation now guarantees adequate paid rest breaks for retail employees throughout Maryland.
 For four years, the Healthy Retail Employees Act was UFCW Local 400’s top legislative priority in Annapolis, and was also one of organized labor’s top priorities.